 I like getting people on bikes.
 I like seeing the smile on their face when they come back from a test ride.
 I like lending my expertise to answer their questions and better their riding experience.
 I think that bicycles should not be terribly expensive because they are, for most people, simple machines and they often need to be locked up outside where they can be stolen.

 I’ve developed a way to hack the bike buying experience.
 Before, bike buyers had to choose between affordable and customized.
-Normally, on a commuting budget, customers are given options of fully assembled bikes to choose from.
+Normally, customers are given options of fully assembled bikes to choose from.
 If you want to customize certain aspects (i.e. you like the handlebars on the red bike, but the seat on the blue bike, the gearing of the green bike, and the weight of the silver bike, etc) then you have to pay a high price for swapping parts just to get your basic needs met.
 Most people pick the bike they like most overall and wind up sacrificing something that they liked better about another bike.
 It can be very stressful and confusing making multiple decisions at once, and it’s especially hard to make these decisions if you’ve never ridden a bike in NYC before.

 At my shop, all the decisions about the bike are broken down into separate stations where the options are laid out clearly in a way that’s easy to process.
 They can be physically tested out to really get a feel for what you are buying.

 If you don’t want to customize, you can always just buy the “standard” build.
 They are pre-built and ready to test ride when you come in.
 Even so, you will get to choose your saddle.
 It is by far the most personal component of the bike and paramount to getting the right fit.